flexiblepower/powermatcher-documentation/Session.md

 # Sessions

-Agents don't connect directly, **they connect through** [["Sessions"|https://github.com/flexiblepower/powermatcher/blob/master/net.powermatcher.api/src/net/powermatcher/api/Session.java]].
-Sessions are really handy because this concept helps us a lot later on  when we explain setting up a distributed system with remote agents on physically seperated computers.
+Agents don't connect directly, **they connect through** ["Sessions"](https://github.com/flexiblepower/powermatcher/blob/master/net.powermatcher.api/src/net/powermatcher/api/Session.java]].
+Sessions are really handy because this concept helps us a lot later on  when we explain setting up a distributed system with remote agents on physically separated computers.
 ***

 ![](sessionManager.png)

 **Figure 1 - Connection with Sessions**

-The [[Session Manager|https://github.com/flexiblepower/powermatcher/blob/master/net.powermatcher.runtime/src/net/powermatcher/runtime/sessions/SessionManager.java]] receives the necessary information from OSGI; it will create a new [[Session Object|https://github.com/flexiblepower/powermatcher/blob/master/net.powermatcher.runtime/src/net/powermatcher/runtime/sessions/SessionImpl.java]] where it connects two Agents by calling `connectToAgent()` and `connectToMatcher()` and it tells both Agents to communicate over that Session.
+The [Session Manager](https://github.com/flexiblepower/powermatcher/blob/master/net.powermatcher.runtime/src/net/powermatcher/runtime/sessions/SessionManager.java]] receives the necessary information from OSGI; it will create a new [Session Object](https://github.com/flexiblepower/powermatcher/blob/master/net.powermatcher.runtime/src/net/powermatcher/runtime/sessions/SessionImpl.java]] where it connects two Agents by calling `connectToAgent()` and `connectToMatcher()` and it tells both Agents to communicate over that Session.

 There is one slight problem with how the PowerMatcher was designed: MatcherEndpoints and AgentEndpoints can be called into life in no particular order.
 However the PowerMatcher has to be built from the top->down.
 The reason for this is that the Auctioneer (top of the tree) defines the MarketBasis (see Data Objects), and for an Agent to become active it needs the MarketBasis.

-To solve this problem the [[Potential Session|https://github.com/flexiblepower/powermatcher/blob/master/net.powermatcher.runtime/src/net/powermatcher/runtime/sessions/PotentialSession.java]] was created.
+To solve this problem the [Potential Session](https://github.com/flexiblepower/powermatcher/blob/master/net.powermatcher.runtime/src/net/powermatcher/runtime/sessions/PotentialSession.java]] was created.
 The PotentialSession allows for coupling Matcher- and Agent Endpoints without activating them.
 A PotentialSession will only be turned into an actual session: `SessionImpl` when the rest of cluster tree that leads to that Session has already become active.

-However, it should also be possible for an Agent to iniate a connection by itself.
+However, it should also be possible for an Agent to initiate a connection by itself.
 For instance a Device Agent wants to connect to a particular Concentrator.

 ## Self-establishing connection
 ---------------------------------